Ben123-crypto/Artisan-crafts-website/README.md

-# Artisan-crafts-website
+# Artisan Crafts Website
-This project demonstrates the core structure of an online store without relying on JavaScript.
-It includes a responsive design that adapts to different devices, smooth navigation across sections and pages, a search bar that jumps to categories, product listings with detail pages, and a styled checkout form.
-Even though the interactive functionality is limited, the layout and styling replicate the look and flow of a real e-commerce site.

-#features:
+Welcome to the Artisan Crafts Website!
+This project showcases a fully responsive online store designed to highlight the work of talented artisan craftsmen.
+The site is built using only HTML and CSS, ensuring a fast, accessible, and user-friendly experience—without any reliance on JavaScript.

+## Overview

+The Artisan Crafts Website is ideal for small businesses or individuals looking to display and sell unique handmade creations such as paintings, pottery, and jewelry.
+The site features intuitive navigation, beautiful product displays, and simple checkout—all crafted to make shopping easy for everyone.

+## Features

-- a navigation bar used to access the different sections of the site.
+- **Navigation Bar:** Easily access different sections of the website using the top navigation menu.
-- a drop-down search bar for a more refined search.
+- **Drop-Down Search Bar:** Refine your search for products with a convenient drop-down search feature.
-- smooth scrolling navigation throughout the site for slick navigation.
+- **Smooth Scrolling:** Enjoy seamless navigation as you browse through various sections of the site.
-- an embeded YouTube video showcasing the skills of artisan craftsmen.
+- **Embedded YouTube Video:** Watch a video showcasing the skills and artistry of our craftsmen.
-- a product section to advertise the business' paintings, pottery an jewelery creations.
-- individual product pages for a more detailed view.
+- **Product Gallery:** Explore our range of paintings, pottery, and jewelry, each with detailed descriptions and images.
+- **Individual Product Pages:** Click on any product to view more information, including photos and details about its creation.
-- a footer displaying artisan crafts' contact details and social media profiles.
+- **Footer with Contact Info:** Find our contact details and social media profiles at the bottom of every page.
-- a checkout to view products in your cart as well as enter info should the product be purchased.

-#how to use:
+- **Checkout Section:** Review the products in your cart and easily provide your information to complete a purchase.

+## How to Use

--use the navigation/dropdown search bar to find different products.
+1. **Browse & Search:** Use the navigation bar or search feature to find products that interest you.
--click on product cards to go to its individual page.
+2. **View Products:** Click on product cards to see more details and images.
--contact details to get in touch can be found at the footer.
+3. **Contact Us:** Find our email address and social media links in the footer if you have any questions or need assistance.
--use the checkout section to finalise product purchases.
+4. **Checkout:** When you’re ready to purchase, go to the checkout section to finalize your order.

-#languages used:
--HTML
--CSS

-#live website:

-#contact:
-b.price1642008@gmail.com
+## Technologies Used

+- **HTML** — The structure and content of the website.
+- **CSS** — Styling and responsive design for all devices.

+## Live Website

+*Coming soon!
+The live site will be available at [your-website-link-here].*

+## Contact

+If you have any questions or would like to get in touch, please email:
+**b.price1642008@gmail.com**

+---

+Thank you for visiting the Artisan Crafts Website.
+We hope you enjoy exploring our handmade creations!